cortexproject/cortex/docs/configuration/config-file-reference.md

   [default_validity: <duration> | default = 0s]

   background:
     # Cache config for index entry writing.
-How many goroutines to use to write
+At what concurrency to write back to
-    # back to cache.
+    # cache.
-    # CLI flag: -store.index-cache-write.cache.write-back-goroutines
+    # CLI flag: -store.index-cache-write.cache.write-back-concurrency
     [writeback_goroutines: <int> | default = 10]

     # Cache config for index entry writing.
 How many key batches to buffer for